S^1-equivariant contact homology for hypertight contact forms: Examples

 where $H:\Sigma\to\R$ is a $C^2$-small Morse function.
 The Reeb orbits of $\lambda$ in the class $\Gamma$ of action less than $L$ then consist of the $d$-fold covers of the fibers over the critical points of $H$.
 These Reeb orbits are all good.

-As explained in \S\ref{sec:addstr}, since $\pi_2(Y)=0$, we can noncanonically refine the canonical $\Z/2$ grading on $NCC_*$ to a $\Z$ grading.
+As explained in \S\ref{sec:addstr}, since $c_1(\xi)$ vanishes on toroidal classes in $H_2(Y)\simeq H_1(\Sigma)$, we can noncanonically refine the canonical $\Z/2$ grading on $NCC_*$ to a $\Z$ grading.
 We can choose this $\Z$ grading such that if $p$ is a critical point of $H$, and if $\gamma_p$ denotes the $d$-fold cover of the fiber over $p$, then

 where $\op{ind}(H,p)$ denotes the Morse index of $H$ at $p$.

 Next, by Proposition~\ref{prop:admissible}, we can choose an admissible $\lambda$-compatible almost complex structure $J$ on $\R\times Y$, which is close to an $S^1$-invariant $\lambda_0$-compatible almost complex structure coming from a Riemannian metric on $\Sigma$.
 For suitable orientation choices, if $p$ and $q$ are critical points of $H$, then there is an orientation-preserving bijection